Skip to main content

 }

-To use the KanbanComponent in your app, open src/app/app.component.ts and replace the default code with this:
+To register the KanbanComponent in the app, open src/app/app.component.ts and replace the default code:

 import { Component } from "@angular/core";